FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 ### Adding the AuthGuard

-To save the `protected` route with a guard we can use the `AuthService` again as he exposes if we are authenticated or not.
+To save the `protected` route with a guard we can use the `AuthService` again as it exposes if we are authenticated or not.

 ```ts
 /* imports */